Portland pictures : JustWeymouth

 Portland Museums

-Portland Museum can be found close to Church Ope Cove in Wakeham and for a small fee you can see the history that has shaped the unique isles of Portland.
-Also well worth a visit is the 16th century Portland Castle built on the instruction of Henry VIII to protect Portland harbour from the feared invasion by the French.
-Portland Castle was involved in Portlands defence throughout the next 400 years, being under Royalist control during the civil war, it defended the harbour during the Napoleonic wars and was used by military personel during both world wars after which it was released by the MOD and today under the guardianship of English Heritage it can be visited to give a unique insight into the history of Portland.
+Portland Museum, close to Church Ope Cove has already been mentioned.
+Also on Portland is Henry VIII's Portland Castle built to protect Portland harbour from possible French invasions.
+Portland Castle was involved in Portland's military history throughout the next 400 years.
+It was under Royalist control during the civil war, it defended the harbour during the Napoleonic wars and was used by military personnel during both world wars after which it was released by the MOD and today under the guardianship of English Heritage it can be visited to give a unique insight into the history of Portland.
+The D Day Centre is close-by too.
+This museum tells the history of D-Day as troops left Portland here for the D-Day beaches.

 View more things to do in Weymouth